sigmod/sqlpp/document.md

 ### <a id="Comparison_operators">Comparison operators
 Comparison operators are used to compare values.
 The following table enumerates all comparison operators.

+> TW: We'll need to explain NULL and MISSING somewhere?
+> Should that be here or should we inster a reference to the data model?

 | Operator       |  Purpose                                   | Example    |
 |----------------|--------------------------------------------|------------|
 | IS NULL        |  Test if a value is null.                  | SELECT * FROM TweetMessages tm <br>WHERE tm.user.name IS NULL; |